Habeebullahi01/movier-react/README.md

+# Movie finder App, created with React.

+Using TMDB API, the app gets a list of movies and renders them.
+I just did the project again from scratch using React library this time.
+I'm learning React while working on a project at the same time.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).